Member-Managed LLC

 Although LLC members don’t receive any salaries, they hold the right to share in allocations of the profits and losses of the business.
 Members also have the right to share in distributions of the LLC’s assets during its existence and when it dissolves and liquidates.

-Whether shared equally or based on capital contributions or some other criteria, how an LLC’s members will receive these financial distributions should be outlined in the company’s Operating Agreement.
+Whether shared equally or based on capital contributions or some other criteria, how an LLC’s members will receive these financial distributions should be outlined in the LLC Operating Agreement.

-When deciding between the two types of LLC management structures, you should weigh several factors to determine the best fit for your business.
+While member-managed LLCs are far more common, there are still certain situations in which selecting a manager-managed structure is advantageous.
+When deciding between the two types of LLC management structures, you should weigh several factors to determine the best fit, including:

 Member Managed LLC FAQ